SaberMod/GCC_SaberMod/gcc-4_8/gcc/config/arm/unspecs.md

   UNSPEC_WMACU          ; Used by the intrinsic form of the iWMMXt WMACU instruction.
   UNSPEC_WMACSZ         ; Used by the intrinsic form of the iWMMXt WMACSZ instruction.
   UNSPEC_WMACUZ         ; Used by the intrinsic form of the iWMMXt WMACUZ instruction.
+  UNSPEC_WMADDS         ; Used by the intrinsic form of the iWMMXt WMADDS instruction.
+  UNSPEC_WMADDU         ; Used by the intrinsic form of the iWMMXt WMADDU instruction.
   UNSPEC_CLRDI          ; Used by the intrinsic form of the iWMMXt CLRDI instruction.
   UNSPEC_WALIGNI        ; Used by the intrinsic form of the iWMMXt WALIGN instruction.
   UNSPEC_TLS            ; A symbol that has been treated properly for TLS usage.